Prepare The Following Adjusting Entries At August 31 For Walgreens

 Importance of Accuracy and Control

-The accuracy of adjusting entries is paramount for reliable financial reporting.
-Walgreens needs to have robust internal controls in place to ensure that:
+The accuracy of adjusting entries is key for reliable financial reporting.
+Walgreens needs to have reliable internal controls in place to check that:

 • All relevant transactions are identified: The accounting team must be aware of all potential adjusting entry needs, such as accrued revenues, accrued expenses, and prepaid expenses.